10 Bible Verses About Dwelling in the Presence of God

 The premise was simple: Prepare your mind to win, and your body will follow.

 Thinking of this insight, I imagined the day ahead of me.
-One by one, I imagined the tasks, and then I imagined pursuing presence instead of chasing performance.
+One by one, I imagined the tasks, and then I imagined pausing to embrace the present moment instead of chasing performance.
+I imagined reminding myself of God’s presence with me and looking toward him.

 As the day unfolded, I pushed back against the strong desire to hurry and perform.
 I felt the anxiety in my chest, and I named it.
 However, I did not submit to its summons to hurry and produce more.